wallarm/fast-examples-rails/README.md

 # README

-Example of integration Wallarm FAST with the rails app using rspec, capybara and selenium.
+This is example of integration Wallarm FAST with the rails app using rspec, capybara and selenium.

 ## How to run specs localy